Fewer people have seen inside this incredible place than have reached the summit of Mt Everest

 But it's become so popular that if you were planning on seeing the incredible attraction in the next couple of years, you've already missed out.

-According to Lonely Planet, Oxalis Adventure Tours - the only tour operator that takes travellers on treks inside the cave - put tickets for 2017 tours on sale last week and they sold out in just 20 hours.
+According to Lonely Planet, when Oxalis Adventure Tours — the only tour operator that takes travellers on treks inside the cave — put tickets for its 2017 tours on sale, they sold out in just 20 hours.

-Now eager tourists will have to wait until after next year for the chance to see inside Son Doong.
+Now eager tourists will have to wait until at least 2018 for the chance to see inside Son Doong.

 The incredible cave was discovered in 1991 by local man named Ho Khanh, but because of the steep descent at the entrance to the cave — as well as the threatening rumble of the river inside — local people avoided going inside.

 It wasn't until scientists from the British Cave Research Association ventured into the cave in 2009 that its existence was revealed to the world.

 Since it opened for tours in 2013, a limited number of tourists have been able to explore the cave on treks organised by Oxalis Adventure Tours.

 Only 500 to 600 people are allowed inside during the January to August season, and the limited visits is because of safety and conservation concerns, Vietnam's Thanh Nien News reported.

 According to Oxalis, fewer people have seen the inside of the cave than have reached the summit of Mt Everest.

 Tickets are sold to the first applicants who meet strict health requirements, and anyone who can't make it to the entrance of the cave on their own are turned away.
 It is rated as the most difficult of all Oxalis' adventure and expedition tours in Vietnam.